 - *Trade certification is available but not compulsory in all territories and provinces; and

-- *Red seal endorsement also available yet optional (allows for interprovincial mobility).
+- *Red seal endorsement is also available yet optional (allows for interprovincial mobility).

 To see if you meet the specific requirements of your chosen province or territory, be sure to contact the relevant regulatory authority.

 How Do I Apply for a Canada Visa as a Machinist in 2020 and beyond?

 Applying for a Canadian visa as a machine operator may seem like a difficult task but we’ve highlighted 4 easy steps that are essential when you start your visa application process.